ai2es/boltcast/README.md

 Sample model output is included in the BC_output.mov file, recognizing the file size limitations in GitHub.

+Line by line diagrams are included from the corresponding paper. <INSERT HYPERLINK WHEN PUBLISHED>

 Please reach out to bmac7167@gmail.com if you need assistance in reviewing this repository.